The Non-Orientable Topology of Condorcet's Paradox: Introduction

+To address the limitation of simplicial complex-based models of ranked-choice preferences being unable to distinguish between sets of preference relations with vs. without preference cycles, let alone valid vs. contradictory preference cycles, we generalise Baryshnikov's topological model of ranked-choice preferences as follows.

-To address this limitation, we generalise Baryshnikov's topological model of ranked-choice preferences include nerve complexes with additional simplices that correspond to preference cycles.
-In this scheme, by adding or removing those simplices, we are able to distinguish sets of preferences with vs without preference cycles, respectively.
-When preference cycles are explicitly represented by simplices in a nerve complex model, we say that preference cycles are \term{realised} in that model, and are \term{unrealised} otherwise.
+Firstly, to distinguish between topological models of sets of preference relations with vs. without preference cycles, we introduce nerve complexes that include additional simplices that correspond to preference cycles.
+In this scheme, by including or excluding those simplices, we are able to distinguish between topological models of sets or preference relations with vs. without preference cycles, respectively.
+When preference cycles are explicitly represented by simplices in a nerve complex model, we say that preference cycles are \term{realised} in that model, and they are \term{unrealised} otherwise.